Projects

 Physical Networks

-Physical networks are networks of tangible objects, i.e., nodes and edges are embedded in a physical space under physical constraints (e.g., volume exclusion) [(Dehmamy, Milanlouei, and Barabási 2018), (Liu, Dehmamy, and Barabási 2021), (Pósfai et al. 2024), (Pete et al. 2024), (Blagojević and Pósfai 2024), (Glover and Barabási 2024)].
-Examples of physical networks include biological neural networks, vascular networks, porous media, granular materials, to name a few.
-The recent advances of imaging techniques and machine learning methods for image segmentation have significantly improved the availablity of complex three-dimensional data of physical systems, which drives the study of physical networks.
+Physical networks are networks of tangible objects, i.e., nodes and edges are embedded in a physical space under physical constraints including but not limited to volume exclusion [(Dehmamy, Milanlouei, and Barabási 2018)].
+Examples of physical networks include biological neural networks, vascular networks, porous media, granular materials, to name just a few [(Blagojević and Pósfai 2024)].
+The recent advances of imaging techniques and machine learning have significantly improved the availablity of three-dimensional maps of complex physical systems, which motivates the study of physical networks.

 Over the recent years, the physicality of the network has been shown to result in the emergent properties such as entanglement [(Liu, Dehmamy, and Barabási 2021), (Glover and Barabási 2024)], bundling (Bonamassa et al. 2024), jamming (Pósfai et al. 2024), and degree-volume correlations (Pete et al. 2024).